Tomographx/Real-time-Slow-DDoS-Detection-in-IoT/README.md

 To ensure model effectiveness and avoid bias toward the majority class, data balancing techniques are applied, including controlled sampling to produce a more evenly distributed training dataset.

 ---
+## 5. Functional Description

+This section describes the main functional modules and directory structure of the project repository.

+---

+### 5.1 `Dataset/CICIoT2023`

+This directory contains the **fully processed and balanced dataset** used for training and evaluation.

+Key characteristics:

+* Merged from the original 169 raw files
+* Irrelevant attack categories removed
+* Retains only:

+  * Benign Traffic
+  * Slow DDoS Traffic
+* Class imbalance has been addressed through data balancing techniques

+This dataset is ready for direct use in model training and testing without additional preprocessing.

+---

+### 5.2 `Data Preprocessing`

+This module includes all scripts related to dataset preparation.

+Main functions:

+* Raw dataset merging
+* Traffic filtering (Slow DDoS extraction)
+* Removal of redundant or invalid records
+* Feature cleaning and normalization
+* Dataset balancing

+These scripts reproduce the full preprocessing pipeline from the original CICIoT2023 dataset to the finalized training dataset.

+---

+### 5.3 `models`

+This directory stores the machine learning and deep learning models developed for Slow DDoS detection.

+Contents may include:

+* Model architecture definitions
+* Training scripts
+* Evaluation scripts
+* Exported model weights
+* Lightweight model variants for embedded deployment

+These models are optimized for inference on resource-constrained IoT hardware.

+---

+### 5.4 `data_visualisation_image`

+This folder contains data visualization outputs generated during exploratory data analysis and preprocessing validation.

+Typical visualizations include:

+* Traffic distribution plots
+* Class balance comparisons
+* Feature correlation heatmaps
+* Attack vs. benign feature patterns

+These visual assets support dataset understanding and model design decisions.

+---

+### 5.5 `send_csv_to_*`

+Due to the **performance and storage limitations of the Raspberry Pi Pico**, the full dataset cannot be stored locally on the device.

+Therefore, this module provides scripts that:

+* Read CSV samples from the PC
+* Transmit data batches to the hardware device
+* Enable real-time inference testing on the Pico
+* Receive prediction results back to the host system

+This mechanism allows large-scale testing while keeping the embedded device lightweight and memory-efficient.

+---